 When you’re choosing which ETFs to include in your portfolio, you need to look at the benchmark it’s tracking and monitor its efficiency.
 How much will it charge you in fees?
 What’s the tracking difference or volatility of its performance?
-You also need to make sure you’re getting the diversification you’re paying for.
+You also need to ensure you’re getting the diversification you’re paying for.

+The ETF universe is enormous, and your options are growing by the day.
+It can feel intimidating when you’re trying to pick the best investments to help you reach your ultimate goals.
 Investing on your own takes in-depth knowledge, skill, and quite a bit of money to do successfully.
 This is why many investors often prefer to rely on experts to invest for them.

 At Moneyfarm, we build and manage portfolios to keep them in line with your requirements.
 We use ETFs to build our portfolios, providing a low-cost, transparent, flexible and efficient investment solution for our customers.

-Each portfolio is specifically constructed to match your investor profile, and help you reach your personal goals.
+Each portfolio is specifically constructed to match your investor profile and help you reach your personal goals.

 Once you invest your money, you can focus on the important things in life.
 Our team of experts monitor the markets daily on your behalf, analysing investment opportunities and executing trades – you don’t have to worry about a thing.